devaryakjha/varanasi/README.md

 - Choose streaming/download quality for songs from settings
 - Beautifully designed player screen inspired by Spotify
 - sync your favorites and playlists across devices
+- No ads, no tracking, no data collection

 ## Screenshots